wenbo5565/AppliedProject_TrafficSignClassifier/ProjectWriteUp.md

 #### 2. Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.

-It is a bar chart showing how the data ...
+The bar charts below show the frequecy of each traffic sign class among the training, validation and test sets.

 ![3][image3]

 ![4][image4]

 ![5][image5]

+From the charts above, we can see that the traffic sign class distributes similarly among the three datasets.

 ### Design and Test a Model Architecture